meysius/docs/docker/README.md

 $ docker run -it <image_name> sh
 ```

-## Making a docker image using a Dockerfile
+## Dockerfile
-- Make a file in a dir named `Dockerfile` and copy below code to it:
+- To make your own image, make a file in a dir named `Dockerfile` and copy below code to it:
 ```Dockerfile
 # Specify a base image
 FROM node:alpine